sympy/sympy/doc/src/tutorial/assumptions.rst

     >>> print(x.is_finite)
     None

-It is hard for sympy to know what it can do with such a symbol that is not even known to be finite or complex so it is generally better to give some assumptions to the symbol explicitly.
-Many parts of sympy will implicitly treat such a symbol as complex and in some cases sympy will permit manipulations that would not strictly be valid given that ``x`` is not known to be finite.
+It is hard for SymPy to know what it can do with such a symbol that is not even known to be finite or complex so it is generally better to give some assumptions to the symbol explicitly.
+Many parts of SymPy will implicitly treat such a symbol as complex and in some cases SymPy will permit manipulations that would not strictly be valid given that ``x`` is not known to be finite.
 In a formal sense though very little is known about a vanilla symbol which makes manipulations involving it difficult.